luebken/crossplane/docs/concepts/composition.md

-Kubernetes includes the powerful concept of [Custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) which adds the capability of extending the Kubernetes with new - well custom resources.
+Kubernetes includes the powerful concept of [Custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) which let users extend the Kubernetes.
 You can check your Kubernetes cluster with `kubectl get crds` to see what custom resource definitions this cluster knows about.

 Crossplane comes with many custom resources specifically designed to manage cloud infrastructure services.
 These custom resources are packaged in Providers.
 The AWS provider, for example, adds custom resources for AWS services like RDS and S3.
-We call these ‘managed resources’.
+We call these 'managed resources'.
 Managed resources match the APIs of the system they represent as closely as possible.

-After for example installing the [AWS Provider](https://github.com/crossplane/provider-aws) your cluster will have many new CRDs:
+For example after installing the [AWS Provider](https://github.com/crossplane/provider-aws) your cluster will have many new AWS CRDs:

 ```console
 kubectl get crds